-We naturally want what happens in the world [and in our community] to reinforce our notion of reality, to serve as examples of the things we believe in, but the truth, as Oscar Wilde observed, is rarely pure and never simple.
+We naturally want what happens in the world to reinforce our notion of reality, to serve as examples of the things we believe in, but the truth, as Oscar Wilde observed, is rarely pure and never simple.

 When the historical marker for the slave auction block in Court Square went missing in the early morning hours of February 6, many in Charlottesville were quick to assume they knew what had happened and went on to frame the narrative: racists and white supremacists upset about the effort to remove our Confederate statues clearly stole the plaque.
 What’s more, some said the police were trying to pin it on anti-racists.
 More than two years after what’s known here as “A12,” the day nazis and white supremacists terrorized Charlottesville — and local officials and police failed to protect our community — many are still on edge.

 “It’s obvious they [the police] think the scary left has done this,” wrote a commenter on The DTM.

 “….police are trying to spin the narrative in which anti-racists stole this historical marker, the only marker in that space that remembers enslaved people,” wrote Molly Conger, a citizen journalist and nazi hunter, on her Twitter page.
 Conger, who is white, began tweeting earnestly in the aftermath of A12, and today has over 46 thousand followers. “…it is far more likely this plaque was stolen as an act of retaliation by racists who are upset the statues will come down.”